Slavko Barbarić

 He became a priest as a member of the Franciscans in 1971.
-From 1981 until 1984 he served as a spiritual assistant in Mostar, but was mainly active in Medjugorje after the alleged apparitions in June 1981.
-There, he was appointed a chaplain in 1984, and succeeded Tomislav Vlašić as a spiritual director of the alleged seers.
+From 1981 until 1984, he served as a spiritual assistant in Mostar, but was mainly active in Medjugorje after the alleged apparitions in June 1981.
+There, he was appointed a chaplain in 1984 and succeeded Tomislav Vlašić as the spiritual director of the alleged seers.
 Barbarić remained in Medjugorje until his transfer to Blagaj near Mostar in 1985.
-Nevertheless, he still continued his activity in Medjugorje, contrary to the Bishop's orders.
-He was moved to Humac near Ljubuški, but in 1991 illegally moved to Medjugorje again, where he remained until his death.
-His confessional jurisdiction was suspended by the Bishop twice due to his disobedience in 2000.
+Nevertheless, he continued his activity in Medjugorje, contrary to the Bishop's orders.
+He was moved to Humac near Ljubuški, but in 1991, he illegally moved to Medjugorje again, where he remained until his death.
+His confessional jurisdiction was suspended by the Bishop twice in 2000 due to his disobedience.

 Early life and priesthood

-Barbarić was born in the Dragićani hamlet in Čerin near Čitluk in Herzegovina.
+Barbarić was born in the Dragićina hamlet in Čerin near Čitluk in Herzegovina.
 He was fourth of six children.
 He attended elementary school in Čerin, and a high school seminary in Dubrovnik from 1961 to 1965.
 He entered the novitiate of the Franciscan Province of Herzegovina on 14 July 1965.
 Barbarić enrolled at the Faculty of Theology and Philosophy in Visoko in 1966, and continued his education in Sarajevo and graduated in Schwaz, Austria in 1971.

-He gave monastic vows in La Verna, Italy, on 17 September 1971, and was ordained a priest in Reutte, Austria on 19 December 1971.
+He gave monastic vows in La Verna, Italy, on 17 September 1971, and was ordained a priest in Reutte, Austria, on 19 December 1971.
 While studying pastoral psychology in Italy, he became impressed with mysticism and Catholic Charismatic Renewal.
-During his studies in Rome, Barbarić joined the Catholic Charismatic "Community and Freedom (Comunione e liberazione).
-As a member of the Franciscan community in Frohnleiten in Austria, he was pastorally active there and attended the Faculty of Theology in Graz, where he gained a master's degree in pastoral theology in 1973.
+During his studies in Rome, Barbarić joined the Catholic Charismatic Communion and Liberation (Comunione e liberazione).
+As a member of the Franciscan community in Frohnleiten in Austria, he was pastorally active there.
+He attended the Faculty of Theology in Graz, where he gained a master's degree in pastoral theology in 1973.

 As a priest, Barbarić was first appointed a chaplain in Čapljina on 22 September 1973.
-There, he saw Pope's decree Romanis Pontificibus is published in June 1975, by which the Pope ordered the redistribution of parishes in the Diocese of Mostar-Duvno between the Franciscans and the diocesan clergy.
+There, he saw the Pope's decree Romanis Pontificibus was published in June 1975, by which the Pope ordered the redistribution of parishes in the Diocese of Mostar-Duvno between the Franciscans and the diocesan clergy.
 Barbarić remained in Čapljina until 1978 when he left for Freiburg, Germany to study.
 There, he earned a Ph.D. in religious pedagogy and got the title of "psychotherapist" in 1982.